Green inca: Description

 The green inca is about 14.5 cm long; one female specimen weighed 6.7 g.
 Adult males are mostly grass green, with a wide white collar across the upper breast.
 Their outer tail feathers are mostly white with green tips and their wings are brownish.
 Females are also mostly grass green above but with a smaller white collar and a rusty throat with green spots.
 The rest of their underparts are grayish with green mottling and spots.

 Distribution and habitat

 The green inca is found in the Andes of northwestern Venezuela between the states of Trujillo and Táchira and in northern Colombia's Norte de Santander Department.
 It inhabits the interior and edges of humid montane cloudforest.
 In elevation it mostly ranges between 1800 and 3000 m but can be found as low as 1500 m.

 Behavior

-Movment
+Movement

 As far as is known, the green inca is a year-round resident throughout its range.